 Mount Tom Memorial Trail is a 5.8 mile lightly trafficked out and back trail located near Holyoke, Massachusetts that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash